MicrosoftDocs/well-architected/well-architected/cost-optimization/consolidation.md

 - *Assess the workload resources*.
 Evaluate the current state of the workload, and identify areas in which consolidation might be beneficial.

 - *Find external opportunities*.
 Survey your organization for pre-existing centralized resources.
 These resources might be potential solutions for your workload.
-For example, instead of setting up an independent security information and event management (SIEM) tool, you can use a shared SIEM.
+For example, you can use a shared security information and event management (SIEM) instead of setting up an independent SIEM tool.

 - *Consider change control*.
 Understand the process of managing changes to the centralized resource.
 Consider the approval workflow, testing protocols, and deployment methods.
-Analyze potential challenges if you have reduced control of resource modifications.
+Analyze potential challenges if you reduced control of resource modifications.

 - *Estimate the cost*.
 Before you implement centralized resources, clearly quantify the expected savings against the costs that are associated with a transition.
 Weigh the cost-saving benefits against risks to make an informed decision.